The Siege of Jadotville (film): Production

 The film is based on Declan Power's non-fiction book, The Siege at Jadotville: The Irish Army's Forgotten Battle (2005).
 It covers the Siege of Jadotville, a conflict involving Irish Army UN Peacekeepers and Katangese forces during the Congo Crisis in September 1961.

 The film was produced by an Irish production company, Parallel Films, for Netflix.
 Described as an "Irish/South African co-production", some of the cast were put through a training camp in South Africa before filming.
 "There's nothing worse than watching actors acting like they're in an action movie, pretending to run upstairs with guns and look serious," said director Ritchie Smythe.
 "The best way to get them to do that realistically is just to train them to be soldiers, so I did."
 Filming occurred at locations in South Africa and in Ireland during 2015.

 Actor Jamie Dornan said the real veterans "didn't get the recognition they deserved.
 In fact the opposite.
 They got that term Jadotville Jacks.
 They have had to live with that and they appreciate any light that can be shone on their heroics."

 Reception

 On Rotten Tomatoes, as of 2022, the film had an approval rating of 64% based on 11 reviews.

 Neil Genzlinger of The New York Times called it "a gripping drama".
 Keith Uhlich of The Hollywood Reporter described the battlefield scenes as an "impressive spectacle", but said that the non-battle scenes were less so, and the conclusions "too rushed".
-Robert Yaniz Jr. of We Got This Covered rated the film 70%, observing: "Though it doesn't break any new ground, The Siege of Jadotville is a well-crafted piece of filmmaking that investigates the often-contentious relationship between politics and war".
 Robert Abele of the Los Angeles Times rated the film 50%, describing it as: "A scrappy war flick with a fair amount of combat suspense but a whole lot of clichéd dialogue".

-In an opinion piece published on livemint.com in April 2021, Swapna Kona Nayudu noted issues with how the role of Indian forces was represented in the movie, stating that while "Indians and the Congolese are shown supporting Irish and French forces [..] the truth was the other way around".
+In an opinion piece published on livemint.com in April 2021, Swapna Kona Nayudu noted issues with how the role of Indian forces was represented in the movie, stating that while "Indians and the Congolese are shown supporting Irish and French forces [...] the truth was the other way around".